How Enterprise Search can help your business

 If just cut in half, the aggregated number of man-hours saved each year would correspond to hiring several new colleagues.
 Let's say you’ll save on average one hour each day per person in an enterprise of 5,000 employees.
 That’s 25,000 productive hours saved each week.

-Scale the number from the previous example up to an entire year, and it is evident that a strong enterprise search solution will save your organisation money in a relatively cost-efficient manner.
+Scale the number from the previous example up to an entire year, and it is evident that a strong enterprise search solution will save your organization money in a relatively cost-efficient manner.

 But boosted productivity in terms of saved man-hours is not the entire story.
 Another important factor for the bottom line is an improved environment for informed decision making.
 When negotiating large contracts or researching potential investors, timing is of the essence.